Family Law - Custody & Visitation

 What are the South Dakota Parenting (Visitation) guidelines?

-- Babies (6 to 12 months): Alternative Parenting Plans: (1) Three custodial periods per week of up to four hours each with one weekend day for six hours; or (2) Three custodial periods per week of up to four hours each with one weekend day for six hours, but with one overnight not to exceed twelve hours, if the child is not breastfeeding, and the noncustodial parent is capable of providing personal primary care; or (3) Child spends time in alternate homes, but spends significantly more time in one parent's home and no more than one to two overnights spaced regularly throughout the week at the other parent's home, if the child is not breastfeeding.
+- Babies (6 to 12 months): Alternative Parenting Plans: (1) Three custodial periods per week of up to four hours each with one weekend day for six hours; or (2) Three custodial periods per week of up to four hours each with one weekend day for six hours, but with one overnight not to exceed twelve hours, if the child is not breastfeeding, and the noncustodial parent is can provide personal primary care; or (3) Child spends time in alternate homes, but spends significantly more time in one parent's home and no more than one to two overnights spaced regularly throughout the week at the other parent's home, if the child is not breastfeeding.

-- Toddlers (12 to 36 months): Alternative Parenting Plans: (1) Three custodial periods per week of up to eight hours each on a predictable schedule; or (2) Three custodial periods per week of up to eight hours each on a predictable schedule in addition to one overnight per week; or (3) Child spends time in alternate homes, but with significantly more time in one parent's home with one or two overnights spaced regularly throughout the week.
+- Toddlers (12 to 36 months): Alternative Parenting Plans: (1) Three custodial periods per week of up to eight hours each on a predictable schedule; or (2) Three custodial periods per week of up to eight hours each on a predictable schedule and also one overnight per week; or (3) Child spends time in alternate homes, but with significantly more time in one parent's home with one or two overnights spaced regularly throughout the week.
 Arrangement (3) requires an adaptable child and cooperative parents.

 What should be included in a custody and visitation schedule?

 Any agreement by the parties for visitation other than the standard guidelines shall be in writing, signed by both parties and filed with the court.
-The agreed plan shall be approved by court order and replace the standard guidelines or any plan previously filed.
+The agreed plan shall be approved by court order and replace the standard guidelines or any plan already filed.
 (SDCL § 25-4A-12).

 The guidelines also state: A powerful cause of stress, suffering, and maladjustment in children of divorce or separation is not simply the divorce or separation itself, but rather the continuing conflict between their parents before, during, and after the divorce and/or separation.
-To minimize harm to their children, parents should agree on a parenting arrangement that is most conducive to the children having frequent and meaningful contact with both parents, with as little conflict as possible.
+To decrease harm to their children, parents should agree on a parenting arrangement that is most conducive to the children having frequent and meaningful contact with both parents, with as little conflict as possible.
 When parental maturity, personality, and communication skills are adequate, the ideal arrangement is reasonable time with the noncustodial parent upon reasonable notice, since that provides the greatest flexibility.
 The next best arrangement is a detailed parenting agreement made by the parents to fit their particular needs and, more importantly, the needs of their children.
 It is recommended that an annual calendar be prepared so that the parents and the children are aware of the parenting schedule.